The Utah Criminal Justice Center presents a series of conversations titled, “UCJC Dare to Care.”

 Please register in advance for this free event here.
 The link for the presentation will be emailed the day before the event.

-Jennifer Nozawapublic relations specialist, University of Utah College of Social Work
+Jennifer Nozawamarketing and communications manager, University of Utah College of Social Work